natmegsweden/documentation/README.md

 └── mkdocs.yml
 ```

 To make the navigation look nicer add title in the header parameters of the markdown file.
+This will be used in the menu instead of the filename.
+Files are sorted alphabetically so for a specific order add a number in the beginning of the filename.

 ```markdown
 ---
 title: Audio mixer specifiations
 ---
 ```

 Navigation of the mkdocs.yml
 ```yml